PART 26 - CASE MANAGEMENT – PRELIMINARY STAGE

 (i) the defence is filed; or

-(ii) enforcement of a default judgment other than by a warrant of execution is requested,
+(ii) enforcement of a default judgment other than by a warrant of control is requested,

 whichever occurs first.